sirsimions/sirsimions/README.md

 I am Simion Okola from Kenya, and I am a fullstack developer specializing in React, JavaScript, Ruby, Rails, HTML, and CSS.
 I enjoy learning programming languages.

 Skills: REACT /RUBY /RAILS/ JS / HTML / CSS

-- 🔭 I’m currently working on a project that aims to connect patients with doctors remotely
-- 🌱 I’m currently learning Python
 - 📫 How to reach me: okola.simion168@gmail.com